x5e/gink/OVERVIEW.md

 These are not necessarily bugs for every task, but agents should keep them in mind:

 - External docs are incomplete relative to the implementation.
-- The consistency/conflict model is not yet documented in one canonical place.
 - Protocol-first claims would benefit from cross-language conformance fixtures.
 - Auth exists but should not be treated as a complete production authorization model.
 - Some high-risk integration paths need stronger, non-disabled tests.